-At first I was relieved to get back to school.
-Recovery was a special kind of hell where all I could think about was that weird explosion.
-Tanya had also delivered the news that Adrian was on suspension.
-Things would be better without that jock thug kicking my ass, though it still didn’t guarantee an easy ride.
+At first it was a relief to get back to school.
+Recovery was a special kind of hell.
+All I could think about was that weird explosion.
+Tanya delivered the news that Adrian was on suspension.
+Things would be better without that jock thug kicking my ass, though it didn’t guarantee an easy ride.

-Tanya guided me down the hall, past every gawker and stifled gasp.
-It was a bizarre kind of celebrity where nobody dared to come close.
-First there was the car accident, then that weird explosion, which ultimately coalesced into school legend.
-What really happened?
+Tanya guided me down the hall past every gawker and gasp.
+It was a bizarre kind of celebrity.
+First there was the car accident, then that weird explosion.
+Soon it coalesced into school legend.
+What happened that fateful day?
 Only one person knew for sure.

 “You’re as popular as ever,” Tanya said.
-She carried my backpack, and pushed others out of the way with sheer force of proximity.
-She caught their disgust in passing, and turned up her nose.
+She carried my backpack, and pushed others away by sheer force of proximity.

-My weight was unbalanced without the crutches.
-Even with a lifetime of practice, walking had become alien.
-It took all my focus to remain upright.
+My balance was uneven without the crutches.
+Even with a lifetime of practice walking had become alien.
+It took all my focus to stay vertical.

 “I liked it better when they didn’t know my name,” I said.

-Second bell had rung by the time we reached my locker, and we had a chance to be alone.
-A tardy slip was worth it for the room to breathe, and hardly seemed to matter on the cusp of graduation.
+Second bell had rung by the time we reached my locker.
+We had a chance to be alone.
+A tardy slip was worth it for the room to breathe.
+It hardly seemed to matter on the cusp of graduation.

-I turned the combination, and opened to a stack of mystery papers that had been stuffed through the slot.
-The first was an old yearbook photo blown up and marked with colored pens in feminine caricature.
+I turned the combination.
+A stack of mystery papers fell out.
+The first was an old yearbook photo.
+My face was blown up and marked with colored pens in feminine caricature.
 Next was a note; ‘Sorry I missed you at prom, princess.
 Signed, Beef Chaddington.’
 The others followed a similar theme.

-Tanya grit her teeth, and bashed a fist against the wall.
-She’d warned me about the speculation and the rumor mongering, but even she didn’t know how bad it was.
+Tanya bashed the wall.
+She warned me about the speculation and the rumor mongering, but even she didn’t know how bad it was.

-“At least they saved me the trouble of coming out,” I said with no assurance at all.
+“At least they saved me the trouble of coming out,” I said.

-We slid to the linoleum, and groaned.
-The ‘no touching’ rule had also lost meaning as Tanya and I lounged on each other.
-No doubt a teacher would come to pry us apart and send us on our way, but we were going to steal every moment we could.
+We slid to the linoleum.
+The ‘no touching’ rule lost meaning as Tanya and I lounged on each other.
+No doubt a teacher would come to pry us apart and send us on our way, but we resolved to steal every moment.

-“Right now you’re either ‘princess’ or ‘the boy who lived’,” she groaned, “and I’m your boyfriend, but that’s nothing new.”
+“Right now you’re either ‘princess’ or ‘the boy who lived’,” she said, “and I’m your boyfriend, but that’s nothing new.”